NeyoCreator/Azania_Project/README.md

 # Azanai
+We plan on creating one crypto-currency for africa.

 Through this readme, we will cover three questions regarding the project.
 Azania is a platform that provides a digital token as a medium of exchange. the token will be called Dinar (DN).